pielgrzym/Givotal/README.md

 * caching pivotal data using git orphaned branch - using plain files - fetching data using git mechanisms
 * hacker-friendly - written mostly in bash/python - easy to extend and customize
 * color output - yay!
+* configuration per repository or global using git builtin config system

 Installation
 ------------